wavefrontHQ/docs/pages/doc/logging_overview.md

 * See logs for a selected time range.
 * Filter logs using tags and source, or search for logs that have specific keywords.
-* See how many logs are there for a specified time using the histogram chart and identify hotspots.
+* See the total number of logs that are there for a specific time using the histogram chart and identify hotspots.
 * Group logs using tags.
 * Share the Logs Browser data you see with other users.